-Staff Recommendation
+Committee Recommendation

+That:
-1. That City Council refer the draft Richmond Agricultural Viability Strategy (2002) to the public for review;

-- 2. That City Council endorse the Terms of Reference for a proposed Agricultural Advisory Committee; and - 3.
-That City Council authorize staff to advertise for nominations and submit names back to Council for appointment.
+- (1) the draft Richmond Agricultural Viability Strategy (2002) be referred to the public for review; - (2) the Terms of Reference for a proposed Agricultural Advisory Committee, be endorsed; on the understanding that the membership composition would be increased to include a "citizen at large"; and - staff be authorized to advertise for nominations and submit names to Council for (3) appointment.

-Terry Crowe

-Manager, Policy Planning

-Att.
+Councillor Bill McNulty, Chair Planning Committee

+Attach.